marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.md

 catalog-service   catalog-service-testing.apps.c3smonkey.ch          catalog-service   8080                 None
 ```

-We have to patch the `dc` `imagePullPolicy` form `IfNotPresent` to `Always` with `oc patch` command.
+We have to patch the `dc` `imagePullPolicy` from `IfNotPresent` to `Always` with `oc patch` command.
 The default is set to `IfNotPresent`, but we wish to always trigger a deployment when we tag a new image
 ```bash
 $ oc patch dc/catalog-service  -p \
       '{"spec":{"template":{"spec":{"containers":[{"name":"default-container","imagePullPolicy":"Always"}]}}}}'